bitwisekibbles/Programming-Challenges/README.md

 - [ ] Little Man Computer Simulator
 - [ ] Basic Lisp Interpreter
 - [ ] Enigma Machine Simulator with settings.conf

+# Extended Projects

+The following projects are ideas that are extended from some of the examples found here.
+They have more features and are intended to be used instead of just as an exercise.